 Impact and Accomplishments

-CIRCLE intentionally advances productive connections between research, policy, and practice, and we measure the effectiveness of our work by its impact on the policies, practices, and conditions that shape youth civic education and engagement.
-That impact is sometimes catalytic and often occurs, not solely because of our research, but thanks to the tireless efforts of organizations that leverage our work to advocate for new policies, engage young people in their communities, and otherwise strengthen youth engagement in America.
+CIRCLE intentionally advances productive connections between research, policy, and practice, and we measure the effectiveness of our work by its impact on the context and conditions that shape youth civic education and engagement.
+That impact often occurs, not solely because of our research, but thanks to the tireless efforts of organizations that leverage our work to advocate for new policies, engage young people in their communities, and otherwise strengthen youth engagement in America.
 We are proud of our role within this ecosystem of individuals and organizations, and we share these accomplishments as evidence of what can be achieved through rigorous research, thoughtful advocacy, and focused collaboration.

 Leading the Way for Civic Education Reform

 Since its founding, CIRCLE has been at the forefront of efforts for increased, comprehensive, and more equitable civic education in America.
 In 2003, we co-authored the foundational The Civic Mission of Schools report, which launched influential efforts to create new civic education laws, standards, and programs.
 In 2010, we served as co-founding member of the National Action Civics Collaborative, and then-CIRCLE director Peter Levine shared the civics writing team of the C3 Framework for Social Studies State Standards published in 2013.
 That year, the report of our Commission on Youth Voting and Civic Knowledge offered updated recommendations for civic education and served as impetus for the creation of the Teaching for Democracy Alliance, which is led by CIRCLE.